Bala179/ACM-networking-project/README.md

 8. Close both the sockets

 ### Client side
-1. Get the port number and server IP address from the user (or use the defaults)
+1. Get the port number and server IP address from the user
 2. Get the `hostent*` struct for the server IP address
 3. Create and initialize a `sockaddr_in` struct for the client socket, using the port number, host details and other details
 4. Create a communication endpoint and return a file descriptor for that endpoint, using `socket()`